r3-ck0/writeups/L3AKctf/Hardware-RF/not_my_fault/README.md

 Usually, when we hear about faults in the context of hardware security, we think about fault-injection techniques, such as voltage fault injection or even laser fault injection, where the unprotected chip is blasted with a laser to induce faults.
 These faults then generate hiccups in the program control-flow in the IC and even allow for reconstructing encryption key material, see for example [FPGAhammer](https://tches.iacr.org/index.php/TCHES/article/view/7268/6446).

 In VLSI design, stuck-at faults are faults that make it so that a certain net is pulled constantly to a high or low state, independently of its input.
 These faults can occur during manufacturing or from age.
 ICs can be tested against potential stuck-at-faults by providing a test-pattern to the inputs of the IC and measuring the output.
-As the number of possible test-patterns increases expoentially with the number of available inputs, doing an exhaustive test is often not possible.
-For this, automatic test-pattern generators have been divised that, given the hardware layout, find a minimum amount of test-patterns in order to test for all or at least the most crucical stuck-at faults.
+As the number of possible test-patterns increases exponentially with the number of available inputs, doing an exhaustive test is often not possible.
+For this, automatic test-pattern generators have been devised that, given the hardware layout, find a minimum amount of test-patterns in order to test for all or at least the most crucical stuck-at faults.

-For this challenge, we are going a different route - we inject stuck-at faults.
+For this challenge, we are going a different route - we inject stuck-at faults, we are the ghost in the circuit!
+The code for the challenge can be found in `circuitbreaker.py`.
+I will go over the most relevant parts of my solution in this write-up.

 ## The Challenge